midas-tum/SSFL-Recon/README.md

 ---

+## 🧩 Dependencies

+This code was developed and tested using the following versions:

+- Python 3.7
+- TensorFlow 2.6.0
+- Keras 2.6.0 (bundled with TF 2.6.0)
+- NumPy, Pandas, Matplotlib, scikit-image, etc.

+**Important**: This project depends on the [merlintf](https://github.com/midas-tum/merlin) library, which is not available on PyPI.
+Please install it manually with the build instructions on the GitHub.

+---

 ## 🧪 Dummy Test (No real dataset required)
 You can run the entire feature learning + reconstruction pipeline with dummy data and dummy pre-trained weights: